-Due to the high standards of welfare afforded to the animals in our care, they can have an abundance of time on their hands/paws/claws or fins.
+Due to the high standards of welfare afforded to the animals in our care, they can have an abundance of time which our keepers come up with inventive ways of filling!

 In captivity, food and water is supplied, territory is already delineated, social groupings are usually fairly stable and structured, there are no predators to avoid, and quite often mates are selected for them.
-With all the extra free time, the animal will have a need for new and entertaining or challenging activities.
+With all the extra free time, the animals have a need for new and challenging activities.
 That is where the role of enrichment comes in.

-We can provide this in numerous ways.
-There are 5 main categories in which enrichment can be provided and with knowledge and a little imagination, there are literally thousands of ways in which our keepers improve the daily lives of the animals in their care.
+There are 5 main categories in which enrichment can be provided, and with knowledge and a little imagination there are thousands of ways in which our keepers improve the daily lives of the animals in their care.

 All purchased items from our Amazon Enrichment Wish List are delivered directly to Colchester Zoo and put to good use as exciting enrichment additions for a number of different species throughout the park!

-If you would like more details or have purchased an item and would like to know how it has been or is planned to be used, please contact us directly by e-mail at email@example.com with the subject, Amazon Wishlist.
+If you would like more details on our list and how you can make a purchase please contact us directly by e-mail at email@example.com with the subject, Amazon Wishlist.